 Vitamins D2 and D3 are not active.
 They must be converted to the active form inside the body.
 Vitamin D3 is hydroxylated at the 25-position by a hydroxylase present in the liver.
 The result is 25-hydroxycholecalciferol (25-OH-D3 and is the major plasma form and storage form of vitamin D.

-25-OH-D3 is hydroxylated again, this time at the 1- position by 25-hydroxycholecalciferol 1-hydroxyolase, an enzyme found in the kidney.
-After hydroxylation, the result is 1,25-dihydroxycholecalciferol (1,25-diOH-D3).
-1,25-diOH-D3 is the most useful form of vitamin D and its synthesis is strictly monitored by the concentrations of serum phosphate and calcium.
+3 is hydroxylated again, this time at the 1- position by 25-hydroxycholecalciferol 1-hydroxyolase, an enzyme found in the kidney.
+After hydroxylation, the result is 1,25-dihydroxycholecalciferol (1,25-diOH-D

 Activity of the renal enzyme 25-Hydroxycholecalciferol 1-hydroxylase is directly increased by low serum phosphate and/or indirectly by low serum calcium.
 Low level of serum calcium and phosphate stimulate the release of parathyroid hormone (PTH).
 In summary, low levels of calcium stimulate the production of 1,25-diOH-D3.
 Why do low levels of calcium and phosphate cause a rise in active vitamin D?
 The answer is quite simple if we look at the function of vitamin D. The active form of vitamin D (1,25-diOH-D3) is to maintain normal serum levels of calcium.
 1,25-diOH-D3 achieves this by stimulating the intestine to increase the uptake in calcium, stimulating the bone to release calcium from its supply (resorption), and by lowering the loss of calcium through the kidney.